NashTech-Labs/repo-creation-updation-script-using-github-apis/README.md

 ## Github Automation Using API

-This project can utilize Github APIs to help you create new repos.
+This project can utilize Github APIs to help you create new repos from your terminal.

 ## MORE